kaliflowerx3/ZoltriTWserver/rules.md

 - Liquefaction Focus (breaks furnace recipes)
 - Loonium (overpowered)
 - Euclidaisy (overpowered)
-- DISABLED: Wand of Dropsies (dupe, you can have it but it doesn't do anything)

 :oncoming_police_car: Restricted items (use is limited): :oncoming_police_car:
-- RESTRICTED: Tome of Knowledge Sharing (humans only)
 - RESTRICTED: Shard of Laputa (used for griefing; if you want the effects ask Kali and i will raise a thing for you)
 - RESTRICTED: Transvector Dislocator (you can hold one but can't place it, can use to craft still)
-- RESTRICTED: Ore magnet (not allowed in overworld)
-- RESTRICTED: Miner's Tree (not allowed in overworld)
-- RESTRICTED: Block and Chain (not allowed in overworld)
 - RESTRICTED: Travelling Trunk (buggy, don't recommend using it)
 </details>